Klebert-Engineering/deep-spell-9/README.md

 ## About

-Deep-Spell-9 enables natural auto-completion and matching of geographic queries via deep neural networks.
+Deep-Spell-9 enables neural auto-completion and matching of geographic queries via deep neural networks.

 ![Figure 1](docs/figure.png)

 ## Web service

-An interactive user interface is provided which allows you to run Deep-Spell-9 within an interactive browser UI.
+A service component is provided which allows you to run Deep-Spell-9 within an interactive browser UI.
 Use the `service.json` config file to configure the used models.

-You have to options to launch the service:
+You have two options to launch the service:

 1. Via a local Python setup: Clone the repo, and run